Top 7 Chicago Bulls of All Time

 4. Horace Grant (1987-1994)

 Grant was an integral part of the Bulls’ ’91-’93 Three Peat.
-His trademark goggles and jovial attitude always endeared him to me.
-Horace was the ultimate competitor and another all-around good guy.
+Horace’s trademark goggles and jovial attitude always endeared him to me.
+He was the ultimate competitor and another all-around good guy.

 5. B.J.
 Armstrong (1989-1995, 1999-2000)

 I will never forget Bulls announcer Johnny “Red” Kerr telling the story of how one of Michael Jordan’s kids had been asked who his favorite Bull was.
-He’d answered that it was B.J. “because he’s a kid like me.”
+He said that it was B.J. “because he’s a kid like me.”

 Armstrong was a too-cool guy with a great shot.
-He was well respected by all – even though he looked like a 13 year-old which just might be one of the reasons for his relative fame despite having made just one All-Star appearance in his career.
+He was well respected by all – even though he looked like a 13 year-old which might just be one of the reasons for his relative fame despite having made just one All-Star appearance.

 6. Toni Kukoc (1993-2000)